XAU

 How do I buy physical gold?

-You can buy physical gold from authorized dealers, online bullion retailers, some banks, and government mints.
-The most common forms are gold bars, sovereign coins (American Gold Eagle, Canadian Maple Leaf), and privately minted rounds.
-Always compare premiums, verify dealer reputation, and consider secure storage options before purchasing.
+Buy from authorized dealers, online bullion retailers, select banks, or directly from government mints.
+The most common forms are gold bars, sovereign coins (American Gold Eagle, Canadian Maple Leaf, Krugerrand), and privately minted rounds.
+Compare premiums across dealers, verify dealer reputation, and arrange secure storage before purchasing.

 What is the gold-silver ratio?

-The gold-silver ratio represents how many ounces of silver it takes to buy one ounce of gold at current prices.
+The gold-silver ratio shows how many ounces of silver it takes to buy one ounce of gold at current prices.
 Historically, the ratio has ranged from about 15:1 in ancient times to over 120:1 during 2020.
-Many investors use the ratio to determine which metal offers better relative value at any given time.
+Investors use the ratio to identify which metal offers better relative value: a high ratio suggests silver is cheap relative to gold, while a low ratio suggests the opposite.

 Is platinum more valuable than gold?

-Historically, platinum traded at a premium to gold for most of the 20th century.
-However, since 2015, gold has consistently traded above platinum due to declining diesel vehicle production, strong gold investment demand, and record central bank gold purchases.
-The relationship could change if industrial demand for platinum recovers.
+Platinum traded at a premium to gold for most of the 20th century.
+Since 2015, gold has consistently traded above platinum due to declining diesel vehicle production, strong gold investment demand, and record central bank gold purchases.
+This relationship will shift if industrial demand for platinum recovers or if gold investment flows decline.